Papagoat/Managing-Tension-as-a-Core-Leadership-Skill/01-introduction.md

 # Understanding Tension in Leadership

-**Tension** emerges naturally in environments characterized by VUCA, as leaders guide their teams through unknown terrains.
+**Tension** emerges naturally in environments characterized by VUCA (volatility, uncertainty, complexity, and ambiguity), as leaders guide their teams through unknown terrains.
 This tension, if not managed properly, can escalate into a destructive force, undermining trust and collaboration.
 However, when approached constructively, tension can become a catalyst for learning, innovation, and growth.

 ## The Life-Giving Range of Tension